ivancarlosti/m365auditor/testing-guideline.md

-Please validate the Excel (.xlsx) document in the attached ZIP file and share your approval.
+Please validate the Excel (.xlsx) document attached and share your approval.
 Any necessary adjustments should be responded to in this email, and after the adjustments, a new document will be generated for validation and approval.

 ### How to validate users, groups, and access in the organization's technology environment: